Bus accident lawyer

 Uninsured, unregistered, and hit-and-run vehicles

-In these situations, claims may proceed against the Nominal Defendant(Nominal Defendant Claims in Queensland: Compensation for Hit-and-Run and Uninsured Accidents), a statutory body that stands in place of the CTP insurer when the responsible vehicle is unidentified, uninsured, or unregistered.
-These claims are subject to stricter procedural requirements and shorter notification timeframes.
+The Queensland scheme provides coverage where a vehicle involved in a bus accident cannot be identified or is not properly insured.
+In these circumstances, a claim may proceed against the Nominal Defendant, a statutory body that stands in place of the CTP insurer when the responsible vehicle is unidentified, uninsured, or unregistered.

 Time limits and procedural deadlines

-In most cases, a formal Notice of Accident Claim must be lodged within 9 months of the accident, and court proceedings must generally be commenced within 3 years of the date of the accident.
+In most cases, a formal Notice of Accident Claim must be lodged within 9 months of the accident, and court proceedings (the formal filing of the claim, not a trial) must generally be commenced within 3 years of the date of the accident.
+Most claims settle long before this stage.

 Different rules apply where the injured person is under 18.
 In those cases, the three-year court deadline usually runs from the person's 18th birthday.
 Even so, claims should be lodged as early as possible to protect evidence and avoid complications.